Is the Right to Disconnect a game-changer for employee wellbeing?

 In an age where digital communication has blurred the boundaries between work and life, the pressure to be ‘on’ all the time has led to increased stress and burnout, amongst employees.
-As a solution, new 'right to disconnect' legislation has been put forward to parliament.
+As a solution, new ‘right to disconnect’ legislation is now in place.
 But how effective will this be in promoting employee wellbeing?

 What is the ‘right to disconnect’?